truefoundry/elasti/README.md

 ## Key Features

-- **Seamless Integration:** Elasti integrates effortlessly with your existing Kubernetes setup.
+- **Seamless Integration:** Elasti integrates effortlessly with your existing Kubernetes setup - whether you are using HPA or Keda.
 It takes just a few steps to enable scale to zero for any service.

-- **Development and Argo Rollouts Support:** Elasti supports two target references: Deployment and Argo Rollouts, making it versatile for various deployment scenarios.
+- **Deployment and Argo Rollouts Support:** Elasti supports two scale target references: Deployment and Argo Rollouts, making it versatile for various deployment scenarios.

-- **HTTP API Support:** Currently, Elasti supports only HTTP API types, ensuring straightforward and efficient handling of web traffic.

 - **Prometheus Metrics Export:** Elasti exports Prometheus metrics for easy out-of-the-box monitoring.
 You can also import a pre-built dashboard into Grafana for comprehensive visualization.

-- **Istio Support:** Elasti is compatible with Istio.
+- **Generic Service Support:** Elasti works at the kubernetes service level.
 It also supports East-West traffic using cluster-local service DNS, ensuring robust and flexible traffic management across your services.
+So any ingress or service mesh solution can be used with Elasti.

 # Getting Started

 Details on how to install and configure Elasti can be found in the [Getting Started](./docs/getting-started.md) guide.

-## Configuration
+# Configure Elasti

 Check out the different ways to configure Elasti in the [Configuration](./docs/configure-elastiservice.md) guide.

-## Monitoring
+# Monitoring

 Monitoring details can be found in the [Monitoring](./docs/monitoring.md) guide.